 Christians also have the Holy Spirit to discern what is, or is not, God’s will for our lives.
 “The Spirit of truth . . . will guide you into all truth” (John 16:13).
 Sometimes the Holy Spirit will either agitate our conscience if we’re making a wrong decision, or He will pacify and encourage us when we’re leaning toward the right decision.
 Even if He doesn’t intervene in such noticeable ways, we can have confidence that He’s always in charge.
 Sometimes God will alter a situation without us even realizing He has acted.
 “The Lord will guide you always” (Isaiah 58:11).

 What we are not to do is expect to hear voices from God.
 There is a dangerous trend today where people seek to hear a “word from the Lord,” extraneous to what He has already given us in the Bible.
 “The Lord told me . . .” has become the mantra of experience-driven Christianity.
 Unfortunately, what He “tells” one person often contradicts what He “tells” another, and these extra-biblical revelations have proven to be very divisive, tearing apart church after church as one person’s experience seeks to take precedence over another’s.
 This results in chaos, benefiting no one except Satan, who loves to sow discord among believers.
 We should make the apostle Peter our example in these matters.
-In spite of the miraculous experience on the Mount of Transfiguration, where he beheld the glorified Christ speaking with Moses and Elijah, Peter refused to rely on that experience, declaring instead that “We also have the more sure prophetic word which you do well to heed as a light that shines in a dark place” (2 Peter 1:18-19, NKJV).
+In spite of the miraculous experience on the Mount of Transfiguration, where he beheld the glorified Christ speaking with Moses and Elijah, Peter refused to rely on that experience, declaring instead that “We have the prophetic word confirmed, which you do well to heed as a light that shines in a dark place, until the day dawns and the morning star rises in your hearts” (2 Peter 1:18-19, NKJV).